xtends/.github/profile/README.md

 )
 ```
 #############################################

-unsafe_allow_html=True to allow HTML content.
-The JavaScript function myFunction shows an alert box when the button is clicked.
+unsafe_allow_html=True to allow HTML content<br />
+The JavaScript function myFunction shows an alert box when the button is clicked<br />

 Security Considerations